Volunteer Opportunities

 Anoka County Community Action Program (Senior Kinship Program)

-The Anoka County Community Action Program (ACCAP) Kinship Program is actively recruiting volunteers to work with seniors throughout Anoka County.
+The Anoka County Community Action Program (ACCAP) Kinship Program actively recruits volunteers to work with seniors throughout Anoka County.
 Volunteers will work directly or indirectly with seniors aged 60 years and older.
 The Anoka County Community Action Program, Inc. is an innovative catalyst for empowering lower-income Anoka County residents to achieve their aspirations and dreams.
 Opportunities include Home Visitor, Client Transportation, Donation Delivery Driver, Service Project Participant, Warmline Support, Community Partner & Dono.
 Contact Sarah Anderson, Senior Kinship Program Coordinator, at 763-783-4745, email SeniorKinship@accap.org, or visit the website.

 Athletic Boosters